ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 Unit 7

-This unit focuses especially on Service Operation.
-In it you will learn about aspects related to deliveries, events, problems, incidents, and various aspects that affect Service Operation, also paying attention to the previous processes of Service Transition.
+This unit focuses specifically on Service Operation.
+You'll learn about aspects related to deliveries, events, problems, incidents, and various aspects affecting Service Operation, with attention also paid to the prerequisite processes for Service Transition.

 Unit 8

-During this unit, you will learn about some of the most important processes in Service Operation.
-In addition, the function of the User Service Center will be reviewed, as well as some necessary roles in the OS.
+During this unit, you'll learn about some of the most important processes in Service Operations.
+You'll also review the role of the Customer Service Center and some necessary roles in the OS.

 Unit 9

-Throughout this unit we will review the most important functions in Continuous Service Improvement, to achieve a Service with the highest quality, and consequently, an excellent Return on Investment.
+Throughout this unit, we'll review the most important functions of Continuous Service Improvement to achieve the highest quality service and, consequently, an excellent return on investment.

 Unit 10

-In this unit we will provide you with information about the ITIL® qualification process.
-We will also help you review, in order to prepare yourself for ITIL®Foundation certification.
+In this unit, we'll provide you with information about the ITIL® qualification process.
+We'll also help you review the process to prepare you if you choose to pursue ITIL® Foundation certification.

 Unit 1.
 What is ITIL®?